top of page

 • Hybrid Program- Hybrid students get all their lessons at school (3 days a week) and do their school work at home (2 days a week).
 The Hybrid program is still a 5 day school with 3 school days on campus and 2 school days at home.
 Thus, students in the Hybrid program must demonstrate high levels of independence as they are responsible for getting all the work done on their "home days."
 Hybrid student tuition covers all textbooks, access to OCA's Computer Lab, a school T-shirt, and any local field trips taken.

 • Full Time Program- Full Time students get all their lessons and do all their work at school 5 days a week.
 Full Time tuition also covers all textbooks, access to OCA's Computer Lab, a school T-shirt, and any local field trips taken.
-In addition, Full Time tuition covers elective offerings on Wednesdays and Fridays including collaborative work time, study halls, and OCA's Entrepreneurship 101: Boss Club Class.
+In addition, Full Time tuition covers elective offerings on Wednesdays and Fridays including additional collaborative work time, study halls, and OCA's Entrepreneurship 101: Boss Club Class.

 Will 8th grade students be able to receive High School Credit for select courses?
 Yes!
 The course catalog details which courses students may receive High School credit for, providing students are showing academic, social, and emotional readiness for those courses.